 A federal law known as the Fair and Accurate Credit Transactions Act of 2003 gives you the right to a free credit report every year.
-You can take advantage of your right to a free annual credit report to easily monitor your credit with the three major credit bureaus: Equifax, Experian, and TransUnion.
+You can take advantage of your right to a free annual credit report to monitor your credit with the three major credit bureaus: Equifax, Experian, and TransUnion.

-3 Ways to Order Your Annual Credit Report
+3 Ways to Order

-- Via mail by sending a request form.
+- By mail: To request your annual credit reports by mail, you will need to complete a request form.
 Download and print an annual credit report request form from AnnualCreditReport.com.
-You'll need to have Adobe viewer or another PDF reader installed on your computer in order to view and print the form.
+You'll need to have Adobe viewer or another PDF reader installed on your computer to view and print the form.
 Once you've completed the form, you should mail it to:

 P.O.
 Box 105281

 When you order by phone or mail, you will receive your annual credit report via mail within two to three weeks.
 When you order online, you should be able to access it immediately.